WORLD OIL PRICES (March 2-6, 2015 trading days)

 DOMESTIC OIL PRICES

-Effective today, 16 June 2015, most of the oil companies implemented a P1.05/liter increase in gasoline and P0.15/liter in diesel and kerosene.
+Effective today, 10 March 2015, most of the oil companies implemented a price increase of P0.95/liter in gasoline and P0.55/liter in diesel.

-Year-to-date total adjustment rose to net increases of P5.69/liter for gasoline and P1.06/liter for diesel.
-LPG remained with net decrease of P6.60/kg.
+Said price increase raised the year-to-date adjustment to a net increase of P1.90 in gasoline and P0.20 in diesel.
+LPG remained at net decrease of P4.80/kg

 |Products||Price Range||Common Price|